The logarithmic Dirichlet Laplacian on Ahlfors regular spaces: Examples

 As a result, for every $f\in \bigcup_{n\geq 0} V_n$ we obtain that

 The fact that the Lipschitz functions are a core for $\Ld$ then follows.
-The calculation of the threshold $t_0=(N-1)^{-1}N\log N$ follows from knowing the eigenvalues and the dimension of the eigenspaces of the spectral decomposition (\ref{eq:shift_2}). \end{proof}
+The calculation of the threshold $t_0=(N-1)^{-1}N\log N$ follows from knowing the eigenvalues and the dimension of the eigenspaces of the spectral decomposition \eqref{eq:shift_2}. \end{proof}

 What is interesting about the threshold $t_0=(N-1)^{-1}N\log N$ is that it does not depend on the metric structure of $(X,d)$ but rather on its topology, in particular the topological entropy of the left shift map, which as we already mentioned is $\log N$.
-It is also important to note that from the diagonalisation (\ref{eq:shift_2}) it is evident that, up to a linear change of the eigenvalues, $\Ld$ coincides with the unbounded operator of Julien-Putnam in \cite{JP} for shift spaces.
+It is also important to note that from the diagonalisation \eqref{eq:shift_2} it is evident that, up to a linear change of the eigenvalues, $\Ld$ coincides with the unbounded operator of Julien-Putnam in \cite{JP} for shift spaces.
 Although their operator is not intrinsic, it turns out their choice is natural as $\Ld$ depends only on $(X,d,\mu)$.
-In a subsequent paper we aim to study $\Ld$ in the more general setting of topological Markov chains.
+In a subsequent paper we aim to study $\Ld$ in the more general setting of topological Markov chains and its compatibility with the dynamics of the shift map.